JamiePringle/ByersPringle_InteractiveVisualization/CodeFor_ByersPringle/README.txt

     01_Get_and_Trim_data.R: The file that downloads EZfate Lagrangian pathways and computes statistics.
 If you want to change the definition of habitat, the vertical behavior, or the depth of larvae, This is the file to alter.
+Note well, by default this makes data for the entire globe, and for many larval durations and seasons.
+This takes a while to calculate.
+If you don't need all of this calculated, you can alter it to only calculate what you need!
+This can save significant time.

     averagePlaceOnSphere.R: A library that computes the average location of a set of points given in latitude and longitude in a